-Before we prove our main result, that states that only well-moded terms need to be considered when checking for satisfiability of well-moded queries, we introduce a transformation which transforms any term to a well-moded term.
+Before we prove our main result, that states that only well-moded terms need to be considered when checking for satisfiability of well-moded queries, we introduce a transformation which turns any term into a well-moded term.
 We show that when we apply this transformation to a derivation, we obtain again a derivation.

-We define for each mode $m \in M$ a function $\overline{\cdot}^m$ over ground terms that replaces any ill-moded subterm by a well-moded term, say t_m , of the expected mode.
+We define for each mode $m \in M$ a function $\overline{\cdot}^m$ over ground terms that replaces any illmoded subterm by a well-moded term, say t_m , of the expected mode.
 In the remainder, we assume given those terms t_m (one per mode).